salesforce/mt-dynamo/README.md

  * All implementations support the following methods `createTable`, `describeTable`, `deleteTable`, `getItem`, `putItem`, `scan`, and `query`.
  * The following methods are NOT supported: `updateTable`, `batchGetItem`, `batchWriteItem`, `createBackup`, `deleteBackup`, `listBackups`, `restoreTableFromBackup`, `createGlobalTable`, `updateGlobalTable`, `describeGlobalTable`, `listGlobalTables`, `describeContinuousBackups`, `describeLimits`, `describeTimeToLive`, `updateTimeToLive`, `listTagsOfResource`, `tagResource`, `untagResource`, `getCachedResponseMetadata`, `waiters`
  * `ScanRequest` `scanFilters` and `QueryRequest` `keyConditions` are not supported since the AWS docs considered them a 'legacy parameter'.
- * `MTAmazonDynamoDBByIndex`
+ * All `SharedTable*` implementations ...
    * Table Primary Keys: Currently, this implementation supports tables with a primary key containing only a `HASH` field of type `STRING`, or a table containing a `HASH` field and a `RANGE` field both of type `STRING`
    * `GSI`'s / `LSI`'s:  Currently, this implementation supports a single `GSI` with a key schema containing `HASH` key of type `STRING` or a single `LSI` with a key schema containing a `RANGE` key of type `STRING`.
 When a query request contains a reference to an index, the `GSI` matching the types of the key schema of the referenced index will be used.
 If none is found, then it will look for a matching LSI.
    * Drop Tables: When dropping a table, if you don't explicitly specify `truncateOnDeleteTable=true`, then table data will be left behind even after the table is dropped.
 If a table with the same name is later recreated under the same tenant identifier, the data will be restored.
 Note that undetermined behavior should be expected in the event that the original table schema is different from the new table schema.
    * Adding/removing `GSI`'s/`LSI`'s:  Adding or removing `GSI`'s or `LSI`'s on a table that contains data will cause queries and scans to yield unexpected results.
    * Projections in all `query` and `scan` requests default to `ProjectionType.ALL`.
+   * See implementation-specific limitations in the Javadoc on each builder.

 ## References
 1. [The Force.com Multitenant Architecture](https://developer.salesforce.com/page/Multi_Tenant_Architecture)